Help Prevent UTI & Keep Your Bladder Healthy

 - Kegel exercises – This exercise, which is also used for those who are pregnant, helps to hold urine in the bladder and stop leakage.
 This exercise is a pelvic floor tightening exercise.
 Daily exercise strengthens the pelvic muscles and prevents leakage when you sneeze, cough, laugh, or even have an urgent need to urinate.

 - Avoid Constipation – This issue can be helped with regular fiber in your diet.
 One fiber that you can take is Psyllium Husk powder by DC Labs.
 This fiber supplement helps with constipation, diarrhea, and keeps the digestive tract healthy.
-It also controls weight and reduces cholesterol levels.
+It also controls weight.

 - Avoid Certain Medications – There are several medications that can cause incontinence as a side effect.
 It is a good idea to consider a different medication without those side effects, if possible.
 There are alternatives to traditional medicines that can also be used to keep your urinary tract in good health.